 Overview

-Wireless networks continue to feel the pressure of increased capacity demands from bandwidth devices and users, with no end in sight.
-Traffic capacity for microwave links is of primary interest to looking to expand their network.
+Wireless networks continue to feel the pressure of increased capacity demands from bandwidth intensive devices and users, with no end in sight.
+Traffic capacity for microwave links is of primary interest to network operators looking to expand their network.

 This Technical Brief examines the key parameters to be evaluated when comparing products, as well as detailing methods used to increase capacity.